 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 449,894, 170,366 total housing units (homes and apartments), and a median house value of $243,795, Raleigh real estate prices are well above average cost compared to national prices.
+With 463,492 people, 174,014 houses or apartments, and a median cost of homes of $270,260, Raleigh real estate prices are well above average cost compared to national prices.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Raleigh differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Raleigh - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Raleigh real estate investment or home purchase decisions.

 |$648,001 - $972,000||5.0|

 |$259,001 - $389,000||24.3|

 |$65,001 - $130,000||5.7|